 Kale is available year-round

-Now, let’s get down to some seriously delicious soup consumption, shall we?
+Now, let’s get down to some seriously delicious chicken tortellini soup consumption, shall we?

 - 1 Tablespoon olive or canola oil